kavmax/compare-screenshots-python-windows/readme.md

 **DXcam** seems to be the fastest but for now I got an issue with reading from ```DXcam``` object from main and additional thread simultaneously.

 All packages are available from PIP from PyCharm except DXcam.
 You can find it [here](https://github.com/ra1nty/DXcam)

+Also it is possible to read screen via [adb](https://developer.android.com/studio/command-line/adb) connecting it to BlueStacks for example.